 A thoracic surgeon may also be known by the following names: chest surgeon, lung surgeon, heart and lung surgeon, general thoracic surgeon, trauma surgeon, and cardiothoracic surgeon.

-There are 133 specialists practicing Cardiothoracic Surgery in Tennessee with an overall average rating of 4.4 stars.
-There are 45 hospitals in Tennessee with affiliated Cardiothoracic Surgery specialists, including Methodist University Hospital, CHI Memorial Hospital Chattanooga and Parkridge Medical Center.
+There are 129 specialists practicing Cardiothoracic Surgery in Tennessee with an overall average rating of 4.3 stars.
+There are 55 hospitals in Tennessee with affiliated Cardiothoracic Surgery specialists, including Methodist University Hospital, Baptist Memorial Hospital - Memphis and Saint Thomas West Hospital.